Almost sure convergence of stochastic Hamiltonian descent methods: Analysis

+In the first, we show that the iterates of the scheme defined by (\ref{eq:stochastic_Hamiltonian_descent}) are finite almost surely, if the objective function $F$ and the convex kinetic energy function $\varphi$ are $L$-smooth and coercive, or if $F$ is $(L_0,L_1)-$smooth and the variance is finite.
+This is done by constructing a Lyapunov function with the help of the Hamiltonian $H$, and then appealing to the classical Robbins--Siegmund theorem \citep{robbins_siegmund}.

-The analysis is split into two parts.
-In the first, we show that the iterates generated by the scheme \eqref{eq:stochastic_Hamiltonian_descent} converge almost surely under the assumption that they are bounded.
+In the second, we show that given that the iterates defined by (\ref{eq:stochastic_Hamiltonian_descent}) are bounded, they converge almost surely to a stationary point of $F$.
 We make use of a modification of the \emph{ODE method}, compare \cite{kushner_yin_2003}.
 Since the scheme is implicit-explicit, we cannot directly apply e.g.\ Theorem 2.1 in \citet{kushner_yin_2003}.